RuttikaShrirao/Bootstrap_project/README.md

-This is an Food Landing page.
+This is an Food Landing page.<br>
-I used HTML, CSS, JavaScript, and Bootstrap.
+# Technology- HTML, CSS, JavaScript, and Bootstrap.<br>
 This is Responsive website.